KodeMunkie/gameboycameralib/README.md

 ### Choose a palette
 In the "uk.co.silentsoftware.codec.IndexPalette" class decide which constant palette you want to use to decode/encode images or define your own indexed array and use it with this class.
-Inject the IndexedPalette into the constructor for the decoder or encoder classes described below
+Inject the IndexedPalette into the constructor for the decoder or encoder classes described below.

 ### To decode
 If you have a Gameboy Camera save dump call any of the public "extract" methods in: